GreenfishK/starvers/data/README.md

 # Data Acquisition
 Create a directory .BEAR in your home directory and copy the content of this data directory including all sub-directories into ~/.BEAR .
+Give all user groups full permission (read, write, execute) to this directory and all subdirectories (chmod 777).

 ## Datasets
 Download the BEAR-B hour dataset.
 See [here](https://github.com/GreenfishK/BEAR/blob/master/data/rawdata-bearb/hour/README.md)